thiyagucom/thiyagucom.github.io/_posts/2025-6-19-Self-Hosting-Gen-AI-in-GKE.md

 * **Centralized Management and Oversight:** Offering unified control across all LLM applications, Model Armor enables CISOs and security architects to effectively monitor and manage comprehensive security and safety policies from a single point.
 * **Versatile Deployment:** Model Armor is designed for flexibility, supporting multi-cloud, multi-model, and multi-LLM environments.
 Its adaptable deployment options allow seamless integration at various points within the LLM application architecture, fitting into diverse existing infrastructures and workflows.
 * **Customizable Policies and Seamless Integration:** Tailor Model Armor's policies to align precisely with unique application requirements and integrate it effortlessly into current operational processes.

+## Conclusion

+Deploying Large Language Models (LLMs) in production demands a robust and scalable infrastructure.
+These models are inherently resource-intensive, requiring significant computational power, efficient data handling, and sophisticated management.
+Google Cloud helps enterprises achieve these critical requirements with powerful services such as Google Kubernetes Engine (GKE), the specialized Inference Gateway for optimized serving, and Model Armor for comprehensive AI safety and security.